- Research Training

 - History and Systems of Psychology

 Topical seminars are offered to augment the curriculum and allow students more detailed exposure to areas of interest.
-Students are required to take 3 seminars including one on diversity.
+Students are required to take two seminars including one on diversity.
 Recent seminars include: Cultural Neuroscience, Geropsychology Assessment, Clinical Neuropsychology, and Child Psychopathology.
 Students may also, with approval from their mentor and the Director of Clinical Training, take seminars in other departments of the University.